 Common lipases include Lingual Lipase, Gastric Lipase, Pancrealipase.

 Proteases (also known as proteolytic enzymes) act on protein in the digestive system.
 However, they also affect many other areas of the body.

-You might recall from the article, What You Need to Know About Amino Acids, the average healthy adult breaks down 250-300 grams of protein, throughout the body every day.
+The average healthy adult breaks down 250-300 grams of protein throughout the body every day.
 Your body does this to replace damaged or aged tissues with new ones.
-Proteolytic enzymes play an important role in this process.
+Proteolytic enzymes play an essential role in this process.

-Because the body can produce a limited number of proteolytic enzymes, it’s possible for demand to exceed supply.
+Because the body can produce a limited number of proteolytic enzymes, demand can exceed supply.
 Following an injury or extreme physical stress, proteolytic enzymes can be directed to the tissue repair, leaving the digestive system without enough to complete digestion.